E-commerce / D2C

 All cases

-Company.
 A natural cosmetics brand selling direct.
-Average order €40, traffic mostly from Instagram, 70% of visitors first-timers.
+Average order €40, traffic mostly from Instagram, 70% of visitors are new.

 Symptom

-People add to cart, reach checkout — and leave.
-Cart abandonment sat at 78%.
-Free-shipping tests lifted conversion by a fraction of a percent.
+People add a product to the cart, reach checkout — and leave.
+78% of carts are abandoned.
+Free-shipping tests raised conversion by a fraction of a percent.

 False hypothesis